julianlam/Scrollable/README.md

 	var myScrollables = new Scrollable( $('container').getElements('ul') );

+Saving the resulting object into the target element using the Element Store:

+	$('container').store('scrollable', new Scrollable( $('container') ));

+**Note**: Like some other plugins (e.g. [More/Tips](http://mootools.net/docs/more/Interface/Tips)), Scrollable creates an element into the document body.
+It is recommended that you call `terminate();` once you are finished with it.
+This is only applicable for pages where content is dynamically loaded and unloaded.

 Changelog
 ---------

+### v0.2.9
+* New feature (thanks to afoeder!) -- Variable height knob
+* Recommending use of Element Store in readme

 ### v0.2.8.1
 * Merged changes from afoeder into Scrollable (Implementation of Options Class, and replacement of `$()` with `document.id();`